Transforming to the Intelligent Enterprise: SAP S/4HANA Migration

 The most important aspect of housekeeping to switch to SAP S/4HANA, however, is that historical information remains accessible at all times.
 This allows companies to migrate only that part of the data to SAP S/4HANA that they actually need in their day-to-day business, such as open orders.

-JiVS IMP therefore already provides a very good basis for deciding whether and to what extent the switch to SAP S/4HANA is worthwhile already during the identify phase.
-Due to the large number of successfully completed SAP projects, JiVS IMP knows the data structures of various SAP releases from R/3 Version 3.0 up to SAP ECC 6.0.
+During the identity phase, JiVS IMP therefore already provides a very good basis for deciding whether and to what extent the switch to SAP S/4HANA is worthwhile.
+Due to the large number of successfully completed SAP projects, JiVS IMP knows the data structures of various SAP releases from R/3 Version 3.0 up to SAP ECC 6.0 and supports over 1200 SAP business objects as standard.
 The selection criteria no longer have to be developed, but just configured.

 Once it has been clarified what’s operational and what’s historical information, the detailed planning of data selection and migration follows in the design phase.
 This also takes place on JiVS IMP.
 The selection criteria from the identify phase are then further refined and tested, so that the cut in the data pool can be automatically done by software and real-time access to the data pool in SAP.

-But the design phase offers even more advantages: It allows decisions to be made as to whether the number of business objects in SAP S/4HANA can be massively reduced from the 180 maximum possible to perhaps 40 or 50, for example through process changes or returning to the SAP standard.
+The design phase offers even more advantages.
+It allows decisions to be made as to whether the number of business objects in SAP S/4HANA can be massively reduced from the 180 maximum possible to perhaps 40 or 50, for example through process changes or returning to the SAP standard.

 At the end of the design phase, JiVS IMP provides accurate and tested filter rules as whitelists and blacklists.
 This gives customers the choice of whether they want to use the SAP conversion tool or third-party solutions to transform and migrate the information.
 Alternatively, JiVS IMP can transfer the complete data package to SAP’s Migration Cockpit and JiVS IMP’s own Extraction, Transformation and Loading (ETL) solution or to third-party ETL tools such as SNP.

-Once the migration has been completed and SAP S/4HANA has been successfully started, JiVS IMP wholeheartedly plays its strategic role as part of the target architecture during the operational phase (Operate).
-With JiVS IMP, many problems typical for existing SAP environments can be avoided right from the start in the SAP S/4HANA world.
+Once the migration has been completed and SAP S/4HANA has been successfully started, JiVS IMP wholeheartedly plays its strategic role as part of the destination architecture during the Operate phase.
+With JiVS IMP, many problems typical of existing SAP environments can be avoided right from the start in the new software environment.
 This includes, for example, the continuously rising need for resources.
-As a result, data and documents that are no longer needed in day-to-day business after a certain point in time can be regularly historized using JiVS IMP.
+As a result, data and documents that are no longer needed in day-to-day business after a certain point in time can be regularly historicized using JiVS IMP.
 SAP S/4HANA therefore remains permanently lean, which reduces operating costs accordingly over time.

-Furthermore, the information in JiVS IMP continues to be of high value not just for legal but also for business reasons.
+Furthermore, the information in JiVS IMP continues to be of high value, not just for legal but also for business reasons.
 The longer the order and project lead times are in an industry, the more regularly business users need to access information from the past.
 They also only get an all-round view of a customer or process if they actually know what information exists for it as a whole.
-However, they do not want to switch back and forth between different environments for this purpose; after all, media breaks are taboo in the cloud age.
+However, they do not want to switch back and forth between different environments for this purpose; after all, this discontinuity is taboo in the cloud age.